 Adult entry (aged 16 plus) costs £15.99 for the 5 km and £17.49 for the 10 km.
 This is to cover the cost of putting on the event.
 You are encouraged to raise additional money for the charity, with a minimum fundraising target of £50.

-I have been doing Race for Life for 12 years, including most of the 7 years I have lived in Bournemouth.
+I have been doing Race for Life for over a decade now.
 After a year’s hiatus due to Covid, Bournemouth Race For life recommenced in 2021 year with a different (much hillier) route, which took me by surprise and made me rather grumpy – yes, I know it’s for charity, mate!
-But things are now back to normal with the original, flat route along Bournemouth Prom.
-The 5 k turns at Boscombe Pier while the 10 k continues along the prom, turning in Southbourne.
+But things are now back to normal with the original, flat route along Bournemouth Prom back in use.
+The 5 km turns at Boscombe Pier, while the 10 km continues along the prom, turning in Southbourne.

 One thing to mention is that this isn’t really a race.
-If you’re expecting a timed result, there isn’t one, so wear a watch.
+If you’re expecting a timed result, there isn’t one.
+And the route measures a little short too.

 After a quick group warm up, it’s time for the off.
 In theory, there are three starts (walk, run and jog) and participants are asked to line up behind the appropriate flag.
 In reality, this doesn’t happen and the start is very congested.
 Once you’re out of the bottleneck, it’s a straightforward course; run along the prom, turn round and run back again.

-At the 5 k turning point by Boscombe Pier, there is usually entertainment to encourage you on your way.
+At the 5 k turning point by Boscombe Pier, there is usually a choir to encourage you on your way.
 Musical interlude over, it’s time to return to the start/finish.
 The return run can be much harder.
-It’s fairly common for the wind in Bournemouth to blow in an easterly direction meaning that the run Bournemouth is often into a head wind.
+It’s fairly common for the wind in Bournemouth to blow in an easterly direction, meaning that the run towards Bournemouth is often into a head wind.

 Race for Life Poole